-ADVISORY: High school soccer or club experience recom-
+ADVISORY: High school soccer or club experience recommended

-(formerly ATH-089) Intercollegiate soccer provides the opportunity for competition as a member of an LMC team in conference play, which includes a state championship playoff.
-Students are eligible to participate for 2 seasons at the community college level.
+Intercollegiate soccer provides the opportunity for competition as a member of an LMC team in conference play, which includes a state championship playoff.
+Students are eligible to participate for two seasons at the community college level.
 May be repeated three times.
 SC